llm-bible/llm-bible.github.io/_publications/kong2024prompt.markdown

 bibkey: kong2024prompt
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.08189"}
-tags: ['Prompting', 'Agentic', 'Applications', 'Reinforcement Learning']
+tags: ['Agentic', 'Prompting', 'Applications', 'Reinforcement Learning']
 ---
 Prompt engineering is critical for the development of LLM-based applications.
 However, it is usually done manually in a "trial and error" fashion that can be